-Middle Childhood Education (with Pre-Administration) (Option 3).
-This program is designed for the college graduate who has not completed a course of study leading to middle childhood education license (grades four through nine).
-Through a combination of graduate and undergraduate courses, the individual may complete an Master of Arts in Education degree and a middle childhood education license.
-The license will not be issued until all of the requirements are completed and the candidate is eligible for the Master of Arts in Education degree.
-Post-masters courses will lead to the Principal's license at the Middle Childhood level.
+Middle Childhood Education with Pre-Administration.
+This program is designed for the college graduate who wishes to pursue a course of study leading to middle childhood education license (grades 4-9).
+Through a combination of graduate and undergraduate courses, the individual may complete a Master of Arts in Education degree and a middle childhood education license.
+The candidate will not be recommended for licensure until all of the requirements are completed and the candidate is eligible for the Master of Arts in Education degree.
+Post-master courses will lead to the Principal's license at the Middle Childhood level.

-Adolescent Young Adult Education/Multi-Age License (with Reading Endorsement) (Option 3).
-This program is designed for the college graduate who has not completed a course of study leading to adolescent young adult education license (grades seven through twelve) or multi-age license (prekindergarten through grade twelve).
-Through a combination of graduate and undergraduate courses, the individual may earn a Master of Arts in Education degree, adolescent young adult education license or multi-age license, and Reading endorsement.
-The license will not be issued until all of the requirements are completed and the candidate is eligible for the Master of Arts in Education degree.
+Middle Childhood Education with Educational Technology Endorsement.
+This program is designed for the college graduate who wishes to pursue a course of study leading to middle childhood education license (grades 4-9), and educational technology endorsement.
+Through a combination of graduate and undergraduate courses, the individual may complete a Master of Arts in Education degree, middle childhood education license, and educational technology endorsement.
+The candidate will not be recommended for licensure until all of the requirements are completed and the candidate is eligible for the Master of Arts in Education degree.

-Adolescent Young Adult Education/Multi-Age License (with Pre-Administration)
+Adolescent Young Adult Education/Multi-Age License with Reading Endorsement.